snow01/ab-optimisation-framework/README.md

       {
         "experiment": "name of the experiment",
         "kind": "experiment",
-        "variation": "variation if any"
+        "variation": "variation, if any",
-      },
+        "data": "stored json object, if any, that caller can use to configure its logic" },
       {
         "experiment": "name of the experiment",
-        "kind": "feature"
+        "kind": "feature",
-      }
+        "data": "stored json object, if any, that caller can use to configure its logic" }
     ]
   },